ava-labs/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ### **Unsigned Create Subnet Tx Example**

-Let’s make an unsigned create subnet tx that uses the inputs from the previous examples:
+Let’s make an unsigned create Subnet tx that uses the inputs from the previous examples:

 - **`BaseTx`**: "Example BaseTx as defined above but with TypeID set to 16"
 - **`RewardsOwner`**: